All Episodes

 Or he looked like his stomach was tight because it was moving around a big cock.

-You ever see somebody like that?
+Ever see somebody like that?

 Like not even in good shape.

-You see their abs and like, what the fuck?
+I'm like, what the fuck?

-And then you see, like, oh, he's fucking, he's carrying, you know.
+And then you see like, oh, he's fucking, he's carrying, you know.

 Yeah.